raqystyle/raqystyle.github.io/_posts/2016-09-09-function-composition-with-fat-arrows-and-spread-syntax.md

 }
 ```

 Okay, even better.
-Now, time to recall that wanted to use spread operator.
-Thus, this:
+Now, it's time to recall that we wanted to use spread operator.
+So, this:

 ```js
 fn.apply(this, [].concat(res))